 Finally, Flynn is also a bit of a chameleon in his writing style.
 For instance, in “Charred Rotator” Flynn gets into the alcohol and drug-addled head of an ex-rocker who is far from stable by using a telegraphic style that often eschews prepositions.
 This is extremely different from his titular story “Dreaming Rodin” which is written in a more conventional prose style, interspersed with phrases and thoughts that are very poetic.
 Flynn also doesn’t stick with only one point of view, and switches with ease between first and third person (but never within one story).

 Overall, this is a blend of stories, which are as artfully written as they are varied in subjects and characters.
 It occurred to me that this type of collection could be excellent fodder for a creative writing course, largely because they are so thought provoking.
 While there were one or two tales here that I found were a bit overly concise, on the whole I truly enjoyed almost all these stories, and feel this collection deserves to be strongly recommended with a solid four out of five stars.

-“Dreaming Rodin” by John M. Flynn was published in December, 2013 by Publerati and is available from Amazon, Barnes & Noble, Walmart (Kobo) eBooks (Australia, Canada and USA) and iTunes.
+“Dreaming Rodin” by John M. Flynn was published in December, 2013 by Publerati and is available (via these affiliate links) from Amazon, Walmart (Kobo) eBooks (Australia, Canada and USA) and iTunes.
 I would like to thank the publishers for sending me a copy of this book for review.
 Publerati is a particularly special publisher in that it gives “no less than 15% of [their] net proceeds to help the Worldreader Organization spread literacy using technology.”